-Micromobility Safety Updated October 2024
+Micromobility Safety Updated January 2025

-When the State of New York passed legislation to legalize e-bikes and e-scooters in 2020, the status of the batteries and where they would be charged was not taken into consideration, nor was how the micromobility devices would impact pedestrian safety.
+When the State of New York passed legislation to legalize micromobility devices like e-bikes and e-scooters in 2020, pedestrian safety measures and battery safety measures were not taken into consideration, nor was where these devices would be charged.

+The number one complaint I hear from Manhattan residents is that e-bike delivery people heedlessly ignore pedestrians and traffic laws.
 While the NYPD does not track data on micromobility collisions, we know from shared personal experiences and news reports that the danger is significant.

-As your Council Member, I have taken the following actions to promote e-bike, e-scooter, and moped safety:
+As your Council Member, I have taken the following actions to promote e-bike, escooter, and moped safety:

-Legislation (Brewer)
+Legislation (Brewer as Prime Sponsor)

 - Local Law 42 of 2023 prohibits the assembly or reconditioning of a used lithium-ion battery made of cells removed from other batteries.
-These "second use" batteries are considered the most dangerous. - Local Law 38 of 2023 requires the FDNY and Department of Consumer and Worker Protection to develop a public information campaign on the risk of fire posed by powered mobility devices. - Local Law 49 of 2024 requires all businesses that sell, rent or lease e-bikes or e-scooters to post lithium-ion battery safety information materials in all designated citywide languages. - Local Law 50 of 2024 increases the penalties for illegal powered mobility device sales, leases, or rentals, imposing record keeping requirements on retailers, and grants enforcement authority to the FDNY.
+These "second use" batteries are considered the most dangerous. - Local Law 38 of 2023 requires the FDNY and Department of Consumer and Worker Protection to develop a public information campaign on the risk of fire posed by powered mobility devices. - Local Law 49 of 2024 requires all businesses that sell, rent or lease e-bikes or e-scooters to post lithium-ion battery safety information materials in all designated citywide languages.

-- Intro.
+- Local Law 50 of 2024 increases the penalties for illegal powered mobility device sales, leases, or rentals, imposes record keeping requirements on retailers, and grants enforcement authority to the FDNY. - Intro.
+1145 would require that e-bikes and e-scooters that are part of share systems have speedometers and limit electric speed assistance to new riders. - Intro.
 20 would require the Department of Transportation (DOT) to develop a micromobility safety course to cover safe and lawful operation of powered bicycles and require third-party delivery companies verify their delivery workers complete the safety course. - Intro.
-132 would require the Department of Consumer and Worker Protection and the Department of Transportation to jointly develop and distribute materials related to safe and legal operation of mopeds at the point of sale. - Intro.
-60 would prohibit the operation of e-bikes and scooters in city parks. - Res.
+132 would require the Department of Consumer and Worker Protection and the Department of Transportation to jointly develop and distribute materials related to safe and legal operation of mopeds at the point of sale. - Res.
 223 supports legislation in Albany that would require lithium-ion batteries sold in New York State for micromobility devices to be manufactured in accordance with federal standards and specifications. - Res.
 231 supports legislation in Albany that would increase penalties for leaving the scene of an accident involving an e-scooter and expanding the law to include e-bikes.
 This legislation, A.1679/S.561, was motivated by a West Side constituent who was struck by an electric moped on W. 65th Street in 2022 and suffered a traumatic brain injury. - Res.
-224 supports the Commercial E-Bike Licensing Act (S.7587/A.7833), sponsored by Senator Brad Hoylman-Sigal and Assembly Member Tony Simone, which would require the registration and licensure of e-bikes used for commercial purposes.
+224 supports the New York State Commercial E-Bike Licensing Act (S.7587/A.7833), sponsored by Senator Brad Hoylman-Sigal and Assembly Member Tony Simone, which would require the registration and licensure of e-bikes used for commercial purposes.
 E-bikes, e-scooters, and mopeds must follow the rules of the road, and I am focused on effective legislation to improve pedestrian and traffic safety. - NOTE: I have not signed on to Intro.
-606, sponsored by Council Member Bob Holden, which would require e-bike users to register their devices with the New York City DOT.
-While I support the intent of this bill, DOT is not equipped to establish, manage, or pay for an ebike registration program or to be responsible for enforcement.
-The New York State Commercial E-Bike Licensing Act supersedes and improves upon Intro 758.
-Under the State bill, registration would be managed by the Department of Motor Vehicles, which already has the resources and systems in place.
+606, sponsored by Council Member Bob Holden, which would require e-bike users to register their devices with the New York City Department of Transportation.
+While I support the intent of this bill, DOT is not equipped to establish, manage, or pay for an e-bike registration program or to be responsible for enforcement.
+The New York State Commercial E-Bike Licensing Act supersedes and improves upon Holden's Intro.
+606. Under the State bill, registration would be managed by the Department of Motor Vehicles, which already has the resources and systems in place.